Convergences of looptrees coded by excursions: Probabilistic applications

-In particular, this theorem gives scaling limits for $\text{Loop}(\tau_n)$ when $\tau_n$ is a large critical Galton-Watson tree conditioned to have $n$ vertices with offspring distribution in the domain of attraction of the Gaussian law but with infinite variance, because the scaling limit of the Lukasiewicz walk and $|\tau_n|$ are known in this case, see \cite{duquesne_contour_stable}.
-This was conjectured by Curien and Kortchemski in \cite{curien2014} and later proved by Kortchemski and Richier \cite{KR2020} with a spinal decomposition argument.
-As scaling limits of Lukasiewicz walks of uniform random trees with prescribed degree sequence are given by \cite[Theorem 16.23]{kallenberg2002foundations}, our theorem yields another proof for scaling limits of uniform random looptrees with prescribed cycle lengths obtained by Marzouk in \cite{marzouk_similaire}, but only in the particular case where the height of the associated tree becomes negligible against $a_n$.
+In particular, this theorem gives scaling limits for $\text{Loop}(\tau_n)$ when $\tau_n$ is a large critical Galton--Watson tree conditioned to have $n$ vertices with offspring distribution in the domain of attraction of the Gaussian law but with infinite variance, because the scaling limit of the Lukasiewicz walk and $|\tau_n|$ are known in this case: see Duquesne~\cite{duquesne_contour_stable}.
+This was conjectured by Curien \& Kortchemski~\cite{curien2014} and later proved by Kortchemski \& Richier~\cite{KR2020} with a spinal decomposition argument.
+As scaling limits of Lukasiewicz walks of uniform random trees with prescribed degree sequence are given by \cite[Theorem 16.23]{kallenberg2002foundations}, our theorem yields another proof for scaling limits of uniform random looptrees with prescribed cycle lengths obtained by Marzouk~\cite{marzouk_similaire}, but only when the height of the associated tree is negligible against $a_n$.